tonyvict/tp/docs/DeveloperGuide.md

 - Missing or repeated mandatory prefixes trigger `ParseException` with usage guidance.
 - Invalid value formats (e.g., phone, email) are rejected by the respective domain constructors inside `ParserUtil`.
 - Duplicate students—based on the `Person#isSamePerson` identity definition—are blocked during execution.
+- Warnings are given to warn users that phone number might be wrong when adding alphabets and special characters excluding common characters like +, - and ().

+#### Design considerations

+- **Input validation**: Happens during parsing so users see errors before the model is mutated.
+- **Duplicate detection**: Ensures no two students with the same name can be added into the program.
+- **Flexibility**: Phone field allows alphanumeric values and special characters to allow users to add multiple phone numbers and organise them like: (Home) 1234 (Office) 3456.

 ### Edit Student Command